This policy describes how personal data and privacy is managed and protected to meet our own data protection expectations as well as comply with:

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 At present our website uses local Google Analytics cookies for the purpose of analysing website visitors statistics.
-The cookies used are i) _gat; ii) _gid; and iii)_ga.
+The cookies used are i) _ga_VVE0NC519B; and ii) _ga.
 Descriptions of those cookies can be found <here>.
 The cookies are First Party and contain only anonymised identifiers.
 Website visitors can disable the cookies via their browser if they so wished without any loss of functionality.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
 To outline some of the measures we use: